 With more and more people visiting Berlin not for its tourist attractions but for its cutting-edge culture, much of the action in Berlin takes place at the city’s countless nightclubs.
 Resident Advisor lists what DJs will be where, but I also recommend checking the Open Airs Berlin Facebook page (especially during the summer).

-- Any U-Bahn station will do – see this.
+- Any U-Bahn station will do.
 You’ll find most of the pop-up U-Bahn parties in Kreuzberg, around Schlesisches Tor, Görlitzer Bahnhof and Kottbusser Tor.

 - Berghain/Panorama – Of course.
 The NYTimes has called it the “best club in the world” and its door policy is notorious.
 Formerly a gay club, it’s really for everyone — especially those that love to dance.